 - Low visibility conditions.
 These conditions can occur due to rain, snow, fog, dust, and smoke.
 When these conditions exist, drivers traveling at normal highway speeds can struggle to see the dangers ahead.

-- Snowy, wet or icy roads.
-Slick road surfaces can make it more difficult for cars to stop in time to avoid hitting an impaired vehicle.
+- Wet, snowy, or icy roads – these slick surfaces can sometimes make it impossible for vehicles to stop in time to prevent a collision.

 Causes of Multi-Vehicle Accidents